 We use %100 Recycled plastic bags that are made out of waste.
 Recycled plastic uses 30-80% less energy than traditional plastic, and in many cases is more energy efficient and less polluting than bioplastic.

 There are multiple creative ways you can reuse Bassigue packaging.
-Stay tuned for our packaging link to see our ideas about how to reuse our boxes.
+Check out our packaging link to see our ideas.

 More Travel, Less Footprints;